 Multnomah County is the most populous of Oregon’s 36 counties, and as a result its circuit court is tasked with overseeing the majority of the civil litigation in the state.
 From a personal injury attorney’s perspective, Multnomah County’s demographics and its long history of social progressivism generally result in more favorable jury pools.
-Because of this, Justin Johnson and Edward Kroll are inclined, whenever possible, to file their clients’ cases in Multnomah County District Court.
+Because of this, the attorneys of Johnson Law are inclined, whenever possible, to file their clients’ cases in Multnomah County District Court.

 The public entrance to the Multnomah County Circuit Court House lies on 4th Avenue in between SW Salmon Street and SW Main Street in Portland.
 Due to the fact that the public is largely channeled through a single entrance and everyone that enters the courthouse has to pass through a metal detector, it’s best to plan on arriving well ahead of your scheduled court proceeding.
 It is also prudent to bring an umbrella during the rainy season, as the old courthouse’s roof offers little protection to those patiently waiting below.